• Skip to main content

 • It shows a pretty strong linear uphill pattern.

-• An example of a medium positive correlation would be – As the number of automobiles increases, so makes the demand for the fuel variable increases.
+• An example of a medium positive correlation would be – As the number of automobiles increases, so does the demand for the fuel variable increases.

 pearson correlation coefficient